-In addition to the powers set forth elsewhere in this Act, the Board may adopt rules and regulations to carry out the provisions of this Act.
+In addition to the powers set forth elsewhere in this Act, the Board may adopt rules and regulations necessary to carry out the provisions of this Act.
+This includes the processes for receiving and investigating complaints.

-In general it is desirable for the Board to be self-supporting.
-Self-generated fees should be sufficient to cover all costs.
-This avoids the necessity of the Board's returning to the budgetary authority for approval each time fees must be increased in order for the Board to remain self-supporting.
+In general, it is desirable for the Board to be self supporting.
+Self generated fees should be sufficient to cover all costs.
+This avoids the necessity of the Board's returning to the budgetary authority for approval each time fees must be increased in order for the Board to remain self supporting.
 Boards should consider carefully the various elements of expense in establishing fees.
 Items such as overhead, examination costs, travel and per diem, disciplinary proceedings, and other expenses should be considered.